Best Places to Visit in Alberta, Canada

 Jasper National Park

-Canada’s National Parks are so incredible it almost feels wrong to include them so “casually” in this post (we are working on a full post on the parks we have been to, but until then, this will have to do).
+One of the top Alberta tourist attractions is without a doubt are Canada’s National Parks!
+They are so incredible it almost feels wrong to include them so “casually” in this post (we are working on a full post on the parks we have been to, but until then, this will have to do).
 Jasper National Park is located in the Canadian Rockies and it is amazing!
 It is further away from Calgary than others, but you won’t be disappointed with the drive, or the destination.
 It is an outdoor dream.

 The cool serene power of a glacier field is something that is hard to describe.
 Being able to climb over and through glaciers is something that pictures can never really give you a sense of.
 The Columbia Icefield runs between Jasper and Banff, and it definitely is a spot you don’t want to miss.
 The glaciers really do show off the cool blue hue seen in pictures.
 If you are feeling adventurous be sure schedule an ice walk on Athabasca Glacier.